osxhacker/scala-bson-query/README.md

 ## Overview

+The original version of this library only supported the ReactiveMongo driver.
+This project will support that and the official MongoDB Scala/Java driver as well.

+There may be additional `modules` introduced, such as support for [Circe](https://circe.github.io/circe/) and [Refined](https://github.com/fthomas/refined) in the future.

+Until `v1.0.0`, the documentation found here should be considered as being in a state of transition.

 ### Original Query Syntax

 The `reactivemongo.api.collections.GenericCollection` type provides the `find` method used to find documents matching a criteria.
 It is this interaction which the DSL targets.
 Originally, providing a selector to `find` had an interaction similar to: